The 20 Best Neighborhoods in Austin: Where to Live in 20224 Dec Rebecca Yazzie

 Children who live in Kyle attend public schools of the award-winning Hays Consolidated Independent School District.
 Kyle residents can also take advantage of 24 colleges and universities within a 50-mile radius.

-Why Kyle: Affordable homes in a country setting, within driving distance of downtown Austin
+Why Kyle: Lower priced homes in a country setting, within driving distance of downtown Austin

 The Vibe: Small town charm along a high traffic corridor